joshhsoj1902/linuxgsm-docker/README.md

       - LGSM_GSLT=myValue
 ```

 Some games also support a config file.
 The config files currently supported are found [here](https://github.com/joshhsoj1902/linuxgsm-docker/tree/master/config-game-template).
-The configs in that folder are templated so that the environment vairables can be injected more easily.
+The configs in that folder are templated so that the environment variables can be injected more easily.
 If the game you're looking to play needs a custom config file I will need to manually add it, If the config file is out of date I'll need to manually update it.
 If this happens please open an issue and I'll get around to it ASAP.

 To set one of these configs you just need to use the same variable you see in the config file.
 For example, if you wanted to change the default max players allowed on a minecraft server, you can see the config for that [here](https://github.com/joshhsoj1902/linuxgsm-docker/blob/master/config-game-template/Minecraft/server.properties.tmpl#L20), the config in this case would be `LGSM_MAX_PLAYERS`, So to change that in the docker-compose file you would want to set it like this: